-Below are some additional thoughts about this weekend, what it is becoming, and how to get involved.
+Below are some additional thoughts about this weekend and how to get involved.

 Share the love

-For 2021, the GBBC weekend will focus on the inspirational power of birds.
-Birds remind us of our connection to the natural world, and to each other.
+The 2022 GBBC will focus on connecting to birds, nature, and each other.
 Migratory birds link the continents and their movements highlight how interconnected the world is.
-Even if you can’t go birding together, GBBC is still an opportunity to share birds with others.
+GBBC is a great opportunity to recognize these connections and share birds with others.

 Do you have a friend or family member you think might be interested in birds?
 GBBC is your chance to spark a new passion.
-Encourage loved ones to observe the birds around their home during GBBC weekend.
-They can participate in GBBC by using Merlin Bird ID to identify species from a photo or short description and even start their Life List right from the Merlin app.
+Encourage loved ones to observe the birds around them during GBBC weekend.
+They can participate in GBBC by using Merlin Bird ID to identify species and even start their Life List right from the Merlin app.

 Count correctly.
 A lot of GBBC birding happens in backyards and often at feeders.
 Be sure to review our article on proper counting protocol at feeders.